Laser skin treatment at a Tokyo dermatology clinic — foreigner guide to Japanese skin care procedures

 Safety Notes for Foreigners

 Sun exposure: After any laser treatment, your skin is photosensitive.
 Japan's dermatologists are serious about this — they'll tell you to avoid direct sun for at least 2 weeks and wear SPF 50 daily.
 If you're planning beach time or outdoor activities shortly after treatment, reconsider your timing.
+Dental and eyelid surgery appointments can be scheduled during laser recovery.

 Skin type considerations: Japanese laser protocols are calibrated for Fitzpatrick I–III (fair to medium skin).
 If you have darker skin, the settings need adjustment.
 Not all clinics have experience with this.
 Ask directly: "肌のタイプに合わせた設定をお願いします" (Hada no taipu ni awaseta settei wo onegai shimasu) — Please adjust settings for my skin type.